Carl Oglesby: Involvement with SDS

 Oglesby first came into contact with SDS in Ann Arbor in 1964.
 He had recently written an article, printed in the University of Michigan campus magazine, which was critical of American foreign policy in the Far East.
 SDS members read the article, and went to meet Oglesby at his home to see if he might want to join their organization.
-As Oglebsy put it:
+As Oglesby put it:

 We talked.
 I got to thinking about things.
 As a writer, I needed a mode of action....
 I couldn't just grumble and go off to the creative spider-hole and turn out plays.
 From what SDS said about the Movement, it sounded like a direct way I could deal with things.
 I had to decide: was I going to be a writer just to be a professional writer, or was I going to write in order to make change?
 I saw that people were already moving, so I joined up.

 He left Bendix in 1965 to become director of a newly formed SDS unit called "Research, Information, and Publications".

 He was so impressed by the spirit and intellectual vigor of SDS that he was soon extremely active in the organization.
 One of his early projects was to form a "grass-roots theatre", but that effort was superseded by SDS opposition to the growing U.S. combat involvement in the Vietnam War.
 Despite the notable age gap between the 30-year-old Oglesby and the college-aged undergraduates who comprised most of the membership, he was elected national SDS president within a year.
 He helped organize a University of Michigan "teach-in", the first of its kind, in which faculty engaged in a work stoppage to protest the "moral, political, and military consequences" of the Vietnam War.
 On April 17, 1965, he and Beth attended the first SDS-sponsored March on Washington against the war, with approximately 25,000 demonstrators in attendance.
 He then initiated plans for a second SDS peace march to be held later in the year in Washington, D.C.